 The Shop offers bottled water and small prepackaged snacks, as well as a unique assortment of art-inspired souvenirs and gifts.
-Inside you'll find jewelry, home goods, books, art activity kits for kids, and other creative items.
 Gift cards are also available.
-You also can purchase select products online.
 Your purchases support the programs and collections at the Denver Art Museum.

 Colorado resident discount offered courtesy of the residents who support the SCFD.
 The Free for Kids program at the Denver Art Museum is made possible by Scott Reiman with support from Bellco Credit Union.
 Free Days at the DAM are made possible by Your 6 Front Range Toyota Stores and the residents who support the Scientific and Cultural Facilities District (SCFD).